SliceGPT: Compress Large Language Models by Deleting Rows and Columns: Experimental Validation

 \section{Experimental Validation}

-\paragraph{Setup} We use HuggingFace Transformers \citep{wolf2019huggingface} to implement our code with PyTorch \citep{paszke2019pytorch}.
+\paragraph{Setup} We use Hugging Face Transformers \citep{wolf2019huggingface} to implement our code with PyTorch \citep{paszke2019pytorch}.
 The computation of $\mQ$ is performed on a single H100 GPU with 80GB of memory, taking approximately 3.5 hours to complete for the \llama 70B model.
 During the PCA calculation, we use double precision for computing the eigenvectors of the covariance matrix.
 We find that using single precision for eigenvector calculations in PyTorch leads to a discrepancy in the final accuracy, as detailed in Appendix \ref{appx:fp32_pca}.

-We experiment with two different calibration sets: 1024 samples from the \wikitext training dataset~\citep{merity2016pointer} and 5000 samples from the Alpaca training dataset~\citep{alpaca}.
-Sequence lengths are chosen as the maximum of each language model.
+We experiment with two different calibration sets: the \wikitext training dataset~\citep{merity2016pointer} and the Alpaca training dataset~\citep{alpaca}.
 An ablation study on the calibration set size and sequence length is presented in Appendix~\ref{subsec:ablation_study}.

 \paragraph{Models, Tasks, and GPUs} We evaluate all our experiments on OPT \citep{zhang2022opt}, \llama \citep{touvron2023llama} model families, and additionally evaluate \msphi (in our zero-shot task) experiments.
 We exclude OPT 175B, as it is outperformed by smaller \llama models.
 Nonetheless, we anticipate that this larger model will yield improved results, as larger models typically offer more promising opportunities for compression (see Section \ref{subsec:main_results}).
 We evaluate our scheme on both language generation as well as popular zero-shot tasks.
 To demonstrate the comprehensive speedup achieved by SliceGPT we use: Quadro RTX6000 GPUs with 24GB of memory as a representative example of consumer-level GPUs; 40GB A100s and 80GB H100s to provide datacenter-level benchmarks.